Usain “St. Leo” Bolt, named to Perfection.

-Bolt’s pleasurable personality and his athletic dominance developed him into a magnetic presence.
+Bolt’s pleasurable personality and his athletic dominance has made him into a magnetic presence.
 His global influence highlighted his qualities to reach a global market.
 As such, he’s attracting U.S. Brands to the point where Bolt was included in U.S based ads alongside members of Team USA during the Rio Olympics.
-Those advertisings were usually exclusively given to the American athletes.
-In pass Olympics, USA TV Network would focus their attention on Team USA and indirectly avoided other countries.
-However, with Bolt’s legendary status, NBC did a special Broadcast on Usain.
+Those advertisings were usually exclusively given to the said country’s athletes.
+In pass Olympics, USA TV Network would focus their attention on Team USA and minimized the attention given to other countries.
+However, with Bolt’s legendary status, NBC TV Network did a special Broadcast on Usain.
 As one USA track & field spokesperson alluded, “Bolt has been fantastic for the entertainment value of the sports.”

-Bolt who was well on his way to immortal status, had just kicked down the last door.
-Mr. Lightning Bolt is now at the pinnacle of his career, conquering Olympics track and field greatness.
+Bolt reached immortal status after kicking down the last door.
+Mr. Lightning Bolt is now at the pinnacle of his career.
+He has conquered Olympics track and field greatness in an historic fashion.
 His Olympic record may stand the test of time.
-Bolt elevator had arrived up in the penthouse coming from the outhouse of rural Jamaica.
+Most noteworthy, Bolt elevator had arrived in the penthouse coming from the outhouse of rural Jamaica.
 The celebration started in Jamaica and just waiting for Bolt to return to the island and join the party.

 As Usain says, “In Jamaica, I’m a big deal”.
-Bolt certainly is, he has revived the island of Jamaica in a big way.
-These days he’s the topic of social media and in the streets.
-Debates are leading the conversation about who is the most famous Jamaican between Bolt and Reggae Legend Bob Marley.
+Bolt certainly is, he has jolted the island of Jamaica in a big way.
+These days he’s the topic of social media and casual conversations.
+As a result, the debates have started about who is the most famous Jamaican.
+Because of Bolt will to win, he’s now been discuss in the same sentence as Reggae Legend Bob Marley.
 But for Usain, he finds it very humbling to be mentioned in the same conversation with Bob.

-After Usain Bolt’s gigantic victories in Brazil, he was honored to know that of all the fastest times recorded in 100m races, 19 of the 26 were by Jamaicans.
+After gigantic victories in Brazil, Bolt was honored to know that of all the fastest times recorded in 100m races, 19 of the 26 were by Jamaicans.
 To put things in prospective of what he means to the tiny island of Jamaica is indescribable.
-He was voted the number one athlete of the “25 Greatest Athletes from Jamaica” for the last century and the list goes on and on.
+He was voted the number one athlete of the “25 Greatest Athletes from Jamaica” of all time.

 Usain Bolt’s Net Worth

-The demand for Usain Bolt services puts him in a class by himself in the advertising market.
-He’s the highest money earner in the history of track athletes.
+The demand for Usain Bolt services puts him in a class by himself in the advertising market when it comes to track and field.
+He’s the highest money earner in the history of track and field athletes.
 He earns about 10 times more than anyone else in his sport.
 Bolt’s earning comes in the way of appearances, sponsors, and prize money.
 When coupled with an Olympic year and his winning performances, Bolt’s stock is soaring.
 He earned $32.5 million over the last year since 2015.
-He currently stands at number 32 among the world’s highest-paid athletes.
+In addition, he currently stands at number 32 among the world’s highest-paid athletes.

 Track and Field in Jamaica can be traced back almost a century.
 Below are two of Jamaica’s most decorated runners.

-Usain Bolt who just turned 30 is on top.
-He’s King of the hill who turned an ordinary life into an extraordinary money maker.
-A country man from the Parish of Trelawney will go down in history as one of the greatest track & field athlete ever.
-Bolt, the global sensation has reached immortal status in a brilliant career.
+Mr. Bolt who just turned 30 in 2017 is on top.
+He’s King of the hill.
+Usain turned an ordinary life into an extraordinary money maker.
+A country man from the Parish of Trelawny will go down in history as one of the greatest track & field athlete ever.
+Bolt, the global sensation has reached immortal status as he finished up a brilliant career.
 Bolt said he’s happy with his earnings.
 He said, “I never knew that I would make so much money.”
 This was following RJR Foundation Sportsman of the Year Award this year.